We are all different size and shapes.

 Most raw denim will shrink when being washed so adding a little extra length is always a good idea.

-Our jeans will hopefully last a lifetime.
+Our jeans will hopefully last you a lifetime.

-Otherwise we offer free repairs for life.
+Otherwise we offer free repairs in our Umeå based store.

 What is raw denim?